On this page

 - If you have a diagnosis of severe asthma and your asthma specialist has recommended a nebuliser for you to use at home.

-On this page, Asthma UK’s in-house GP Dr Andy Whittamore answers your commonly asked questions about using a nebuliser to treat severe asthma at home.
+Asthma UK’s in-house GP Dr Andy Whittamore answers below some of the questions often asked by people with severe asthma about using a nebuliser at home.